What MOT Class Is My Vehicle? Learn More Here

 Class 7

-Goods and services vehicles with a gross weight of between 3,001kg and 3,500kg
+Class 7 MOTs are for goods and services vehicles with a gross weight of between 3,001kg and 3,500kg.

 The Annual Test

 For vehicles over 3,500kg (that’s 3.5 tons), there’s a separate test known as the Annual Test.
 A test on these vehicles needs to be conducted by an Authorised Test Facility (ATF) or at the DVSA test station.
-Due to the larger size, the annual test cannot be done at a local repair centre.
+Due to the larger size, the annual test cannot be done at most local repair centres.

 Does my vehicle need an MOT?